BenMukebo/Blog-app/README.md

 - Write SQL queries with Active Record.
 - Use preprocessed HTML file with embedded Ruby code.
 - Use layouts and templates for shared content.
+- Use preprocessed HTML file with embedded Ruby code.
+- Use layouts and templates for shared content.

 ## Getting Started